 - Call all animal control agencies in your town and surrounding areas.
 Animal control officers work through the police department and pick up stray animals.

 - Check your local animal control every day.
 Unlicensed, stray dogs and cats are required to be held for five days.

 - Make “lost pet” signs using your pet’s description (include a picture if possible).
 List the sex, color, tags, collars or distinguishing characteristics, the area lost, and your information for someone to contact you.
 Post the signs in your neighborhood and in post offices, libraries, pet supply stores, veterinary offices, grocery stores, schools, and nearby neighbors.

 - Inform your veterinarian and groomer that your pet is lost in case they receive a call.

-- Place ads in local newspapers and offer a reward in case someone found your untagged pet and was thinking of keeping him.
+- Place ads in local newspapers and offer a reward in case someone found your pet.

 - Watch the found ads.
 Respond to any that might be close to your pet’s description.
 A week of wandering the streets can make white pets look drab gray, and the ad’s description might not exactly fit.

 - If you have recently moved, leave notices with neighbors in both your old and new neighborhoods, and check with agencies in that area.